SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

     > [!TIP]
     > See also: [Alarm Console settings](xref:AlarmConsoleSettings)

+- **Show the news section**: Available from DataMiner 9.5.14 onwards.
+These settings determine whether the optional news section is displayed on the DataMiner Pulse welcome page in Cube.

-- **Welcome page** > **Show the ... section**: Available from DataMiner 9.5.14 onwards.
-These settings determine whether the different optional sections are displayed on the DataMiner Pulse welcome page in Cube.
+- **Show the DataMiner TV section**: Available from DataMiner 9.5.14 onwards.
+These settings determine whether the optional DataMiner TV section is displayed on the DataMiner Pulse welcome page in Cube.
+From DataMiner 10.1.0 [CU22]/10.2.0[CU10]/10.3.1 onwards, this feature is no longer available.

 - **Display the workspace buttons in the header**: Available from DataMiner 10.0.0/10.0.2 onwards.
 Determines whether the four blue squares indicating the Cube workspaces are displayed in the header.
 This setting can also be enabled or disabled via the header quick menu.